Understanding ESG Data Quality

 ESG data is quantitative and auditable; raw data sources and acquisition techniques for environmental and climate-related data are critical.

 Understanding a company’s genuine performance on ESG concerns through quality data inputs is essential for investors looking to manage risk, uncover long-term performance drivers, or invest according to their preferences.
-Furthermore, an organization must understand what data is necessary because irrelevant or questionable ESG data can lead to poor investment decisions and harm an organization’s reputation.
+Furthermore, an organisation must understand what data is necessary because irrelevant or questionable ESG data can lead to poor investment decisions and harm an organisation’s reputation.
 Businesses can enhance their environmental performance and attract investment by investing in high-quality ESG data.

 Alyasar Holou